sw1zpwr/api-docs/README.md

     1. Public endpoints are cached.
 You can find specific cache refresh interval for each particular request in API documentation.
     2. Use HTTP method `GET` method when making a request.
     3. Use `query string` if you need to send additional data.
-4. Using **Private endpoints**:
+4. Using **Private endpoints** - full guide [Private API Authentication Documentation](./Private/http-auth.md):
     1. To make private API calls:
-        1. Go to your account on whitebit.com.
+        1. Go to your account on whitebit.com and navigate to account settings.
         2. Click on the API keys tab.
         3. Select the appropriate configuration tab for your API keys.
 Different API keys allow access to different API calls.
-        4. Generate API keys and toggle the activation switcher to "Activated".
+        4. Generate an API key.
+        5. Enable IP restrictions by specifying up to 5 trusted IPs *(optional, **recommended**)*
+        6. Enable Endpoint access restrictions.
+Select only those endpoints, that you are going to use and click "Apply" button.
     2. Auth request should be using `POST` method and should include:
         1. Body data - **JSON** that includes:
             1. **'request'** - a request path without the domain name.
 Example: `'/api/v4/trade-account/balance'`.